Omnibus F4 Pro (on-board current sensor) and Omnibus F4 AIO (no sensor onboard)¶

 InvenSense MPU6000 IMU (accel, gyro)

 Voltage and current (only Pro version) sensors

 There have been many versions of this board and many clones.
-Best results, with no feature/performance impacts will be obtained with V3 boards and V5 boards which have solder jumpers for selecting “SBUS” or “PPM” RX input.
-This should be soldered to the “PPM” selection for ALL reciever types.
-Ardupilot will automatically detect and accept any supported format (SBUS/PPM/DSM/etc.) on the RX input with this jumper selection.
+Best results, with no feature/performance impacts will be obtained boards which have solder jumpers for selecting “SBUS” or “PPM” RX input.
+This should be soldered to the “PPM” selection for ALL receiver types.
+ArduPilot will automatically detect and accept any supported format (SBUS/PPM/DSM/etc.) on the RX input with this jumper selection.
 In addition, be sure the board has a barometer, SD Card slot, and Current sense circuit.

-The shared UART3/I2C pins are enabled only for I2C operation to allow external compass or digital airspeed sensor attachment.If at least one device attached externally, does not have pull-up resistors, then 2K ohm pull-up resistors will need to be added externally.
+The shared USART3/I2C pins are ,by default, enabled only for I2C operation to allow external compass or digital airspeed sensor attachment.If at least one device attached externally, does not have pull-up resistors, then 2K ohm pull-up resistors will need to be added externally.

 The board’s RSSI pad can be used as an analog RSSI input.
 Use pin “0” as the RSSI input pin in Mission Planner.
 Mission planner default values for battery voltage and current scales are provided, however since many variations of this board are available, these may needed to be manually calibrated.

 The RSSI pad can be re-purposed to be the TX output of UART4 instead of analog RSSI input, if the BRD_ALT_CONFIG param is set to 2 or 3.
 And if BRD_ALT_CONFIG param is set to 3, then PWM output pin 5 becomes instead, the RX pin of UART4 to provide a full addition UART.
 Also, if BRD_ALT_CONFIG param is set to 4, then both UART3 and UART4 are active and available.